restevesd/RtweetsDb/README.md

 * creates table following schema (tweets, hashes, tweetsHashes);
 * updates tweets with new tweets only
 * updates tweetsHashes with new tweets/hashes only
+* return data.frame of tweets for specific hash

 ## Plan

-*
-* return data.frame of tweets for specific hash
-* and more ...
+* more ...

 ## Testing